huaminghuangtw/Evergreen-Notes/Permanent-Notes/Apple Shortcuts.md

   * ?
 “Get Contents of URL” → make webhook calls
   * “Open X-Callback URL” (= [URL\_Schemes](URL_Schemes.md))
 	* Allow you to go beyond “Open App” in Shortcuts
-	* They are helpful in the Shortcuts app when the App itself doesn't have any Shortcut Actions support available by default
+	* They are helpful in the Shortcuts app when the App itself doesn’t have any Shortcut Actions support available by default
-	* **Tip:** If you'd like to run one shortcut from another shortcut, use the `Run Shortcut` action instead of a URL scheme.
-You should only run shortcuts with a URL if you're integrating from another app outside of Shortcuts
+	* **Tip:** If you’d like to run one shortcut from another shortcut, use the `Run Shortcut` action instead of a URL scheme.
+You should only run shortcuts with a URL if you’re integrating from another app outside of Shortcuts
 	* [Run a shortcut using a URL scheme on iPhone or iPad](https://support.apple.com/en-gb/guide/shortcuts/apd624386f42/ios)
 		* Import Shortcut: `shortcuts://import-shortcut/?url=[url]&name=[name]`
 			* Parameters: